 WHAT YOU NEED TO KNOW ABOUT VASA PREVIA

-Vasa Previa is a relatively common complication that patients should be aware of but should not cause excess concern as most cases resolve without complications.
+Vasa Previa is a relatively uncommon complication that patients should be aware of but should not cause excess concern as most cases can be managed without complications.
 Whether you have been diagnosed with vasa previa or simply want to be as informed as possible through your pregnancy, the team at Maternal Fetal Medicine Specialists in New York can help answer any questions.
 Below are some of the basics that you should know about vasa previa.

 What is Vasa Previa?

-In vasa previa, fetal blood vessels, as opposed to maternal blood vessels, are present in the membranes covering the cervix, which is the opening to the uterus.
-The baby comes through the cervix once the opening is completely open.
-There are two basic types of vasa previa.
+In vasa previa, fetal blood vessels are present in the membranes covering or near the cervix, which is the opening to the uterus.
+The baby comes through the cervix once the opening is completely dilated.
+There are three basic types of vasa previa.
 In type I vasa previa, the umbilical cord is inserted into the membranes rather than the placenta (velamentous insertion) and fetal blood vessels run within the amniotic membranes directly over or close to the cervix.
-In type II vasa previa, the placenta has two or more unnecessary lobes with fetal blood vessels connecting them, flowing over or near the cervix.
+In type II vasa previa, the placenta has two or more lobes with fetal blood vessels connecting them, flowing over or near the cervix.
+Finally, in Type III one or more large boomerang vessels that run through the membranes along the margin of the placenta are present at the internal cervical opening, such as often seen with a resolved placenta previa.

-The baby will pass through the cervix during delivery, making early detection and monitoring key.
-When unprotected blood vessels are over the cervix, there is a greater risk to the baby due to the possibility of a tear in the fetal blood vessels particularly after a patient’s membranes rupture, causing the baby to bleed heavily which can lead to serious complications including death.
-However, with early detections and proper observation, the risk of pregnancy loss is less than 5%.
+The baby will pass through the cervix during delivery and if a fetal vessel is present over or near this area it can be quite dangerous for the fetus, making early detection and monitoring key.
+When unprotected blood vessels are over the cervix, there is a greater risk to the baby due to the possibility of a tear in the fetal blood vessels particularly after a patient’s membranes rupture, causing the baby to bleed out heavily which can lead to serious complications including death.
+However, with early ultrasound detection and proper management, the risk of pregnancy loss is less than 5%.

 How Common is Vasa Previa?